Grocery & Supermarkets

 Approximate net recovery on cost

-Seasonality, Perishability, and Margins are Key Considerations: When closing a grocery store, there are several unique considerations to selling the inventory.
-Consistent with the majority of retailers, grocery stores, and supermarkets typically carry a selection of low-turning inventory in order to provide customers with a range of products.
-When faced with a bankruptcy filing and subsequent liquidation, this product often has low sell through rates due to seasonality or lack of demand.
+Seasonality, perishability, and margin are key considerations: When closing a grocery store, there are several unique considerations to selling the inventory.
+Consistent with the majority of retailers, grocery stores and supermarkets typically carry a selection of low-turning inventory in order to provide customers with a range of products.
+When faced with a bankruptcy filing and subsequent liquidation, these products often have low sell-through rates due to seasonality or lack of demand.
 Perishability is also a major factor in dispositions.
 Inventory that is at (or near) its expiration or “use by” date may require additional discounting to sell through quickly.
 Produce, a higher margin product, typically has heavy shrink due to the need to dispose of non-selling fresh items.
 Maximizing recovery rates can also be challenged by sale term duration.
 Going-out-of-business (“GOB”) sales in the grocery sector are short, typically lasting a maximum of six weeks and often less.
-Seasonality can also be a major driver in periods immediately preceding holidays such as Thanksgiving, Christmas, and Easter which drive higher volume during the normal course of business.
+Seasonality can also be a major driver in periods immediately preceding holidays such as Thanksgiving, Christmas, and Easter, which drive higher volume during normal course business.

 Grocery stores operate with extremely low margins and depend on volume to generate profits.
 In some cases, grocery stores net less than a penny per dollar of retail sales.
 Competition limits a company’s ability to raise prices.
 Although gross recoveries on retail (by category or in the aggregate) may be higher than average, the blended gross recovery on cost typically does not exceed 100% due to the lower margin nature of the sector.